 If the family is responsible for supplying the stove and/or refrigerator, the CCHA will allow the stove and refrigerator to be placed in the unit after the unit has met all other HQS requirements.
 The required appliances must be in place before the HAP contract is executed by the CCHA.
 The CCHA will execute the HAP contract based upon a certification from the family that the appliances have been installed and are working.
-An RVI will be scheduled within 30 days of HAP contract approval.
+A confirmatory inspection will be scheduled within 30 days of HAP contract approval.

 8-II.C.
-ANNUAL/BIENNIAL HQS INSPECTIONS [24 CFR 982.405 and 982.406; Notice PIH 2016-05]
+PERIODIC HQS INSPECTIONS [24 CFR 982.405(b) and Notice PIH 2016-05]

 Each unit under HAP contract must be inspected biennially within 24 months of the last full HQS inspection.
-The CCHA reserves the right to require annual inspections of any unit or owner at any time.
+The PHA reserves the right to require annual inspections of any unit or owner at any time.